 The trip wasn’t exactly fun, but it reinforced all my beliefs about the brand: Best damn cars for snowy roads.
 Period.

-Ultimately, however, the brand lost me.
-I gave up that extra sense of security on snowy roads in favor of financial security.
+I gave up that extra sense of security on snowy roads in favor of financial security and less hassle.
 I just couldn’t justify the expense of long-term Audi ownership.
 I literally felt sick every time I had to check into the service department at the dealership.

 Great brands have a clear sense of purpose.

-Nike sells shoes and apparel.
-But it’s purpose is to inspire action, performance and personal achievement.
+Nike sells shoes and apparel, but it’s purpose is to inspire action, performance and personal achievement.
 “Just Do It.”

-Starbucks sells coffee and fast food.
-But it’s purpose is to fill a void in our busy lives.
+Starbucks sells coffee and fast food, but it’s purpose is to fill a void in our busy lives.
 As Howard Shultz once said, “A burger joint fills the belly, but a good coffeehouse fills the soul.”

 Coke-a-Cola sells sugar water, but the brand’s purpose is to spread American values around the world.
 It’s a little taste of freedom in a bottle.